COVID-19: travel health notice for all travellers

 If you decide to travel to these areas despite this advisory, you should regularly review the situation to determine whether your continued presence in the area is warranted.

 The security situation around Goma, in North Kivu, is unstable.
-If you are in the region, be ready to leave on short notice should the situation deteriorates further.
+If you are in the region, be ready to leave on short notice should the situation further deteriorate.

 Kasaï provinces - Avoid all travel